timothyonoja10/vtopacademy-nest-api/README.md

 ## Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
+Vtopacademy is a tutorial platform designed to help students excel in their studies.
+This project thrives thanks to the amazing support from sponsors and contributors.
+If you'd like to support Vtopacademy and help us grow, please consider:

+- [Becoming a sponsor](#) (link to a sponsorship page or platform like GitHub Sponsors or Patreon)
+- [Making a one-time contribution](#) (link to a donation platform like PayPal, Buy Me a Coffee, etc.)
+- [Contributing code or ideas](#) (link to the repository's contribution guidelines)

+Your support is invaluable and helps us provide better resources for students.
+Thank you!

 ## Stay in touch